gorenje/millieons.org/r/Arturia Support.md

 14.10.2022:

-Arturia agrees that the dial is defective, tells me to go back to my reseller.
+Arturia agrees that the dial is defective, tells me to go back to my reseller to organise a replacement.
+Strangely though they never downloaded the video, at least WeTransfer never sent me a email that the video had been downloaded.

 14.10.2022:

 Pointed out to Arturia support that I purchased the controller not from a reseller, but from their website under a different name.
 Explained to them that I used two different names: one for purchasing and one for registering the controller.
-Their assumption that there is an reseller is therefore incorrect or if they prefer, to consider the reseller and owner to be the same person, i.e., me!
+Their assumption that there is an reseller is wrong.

 Provide Arturia support with my order number to verify this.